warp-contracts/warp/README.md

 Additionally, the core package contains the definition of all the tags used by the protocol - `SmartWeaveTags`.

 All interfaces and implementations are further described in TSDocs.

+#### Contract package
+Code located in the `contract` package contains base contract interface - `Contract` and its "reference" implementation - `HandlerBasedContract` - that allows to interact with contracts.
+To connect to a contract, first an instance of the `SmartWeave` must be created.
+Refer the TSDocs for more information.

+#### Cache package
+Code located in the `cache` package contains base interfaces - `SwCache` and `BlockHeightSwCache` and some example implementations.
+These caches can be used while configuring `SmartWeave` instance - to greatly improve processing speed (i.e. contract's state evaluation)  .
+Refer the TSDocs for more information.

 #### Plugins package
 This package contains some example extensions to base implementation, adding features like "Evolve", caching